 The granting of legal custody to a surviving parent isn’t automatic if the two were divorced and only one had legal custody.
 Now, it’s important to note that judges are usually inclined to grant custody to the surviving parent, but they’ll definitely consider a few factors before doing this.

 The factors considered are similar in many states.
-According to www.dgtucson.com in Arizona, for instance, along with several other states, judges will consider the child’s wishes, any parental criminal activity, the relationship the parent has with the child and even whether or not the deceased parent stated in their will that they wanted a specific person to have custody.
+According to www.dgtucson.com divorce lawyers in Arizona, for instance, along with several other states, judges will consider the child’s wishes, any parental criminal activity, the relationship the parent has with the child and even whether or not the deceased parent stated in their will that they wanted a specific person to have custody.
 Regardless of what’s going on, the surviving parent, if divorced, will need to file a petition to modify custody.

 Both Parents Deceased